Johnston Forbes-Robertson: Acting career

-His many performances led him into, among other things, travel to the U.S., and work with Sir Henry Irving.
+His many performances led him into, among other things, travel to the US, and work with Sir Henry Irving.
 He was hailed as one of the most individual and refined of English actors.
-He was a personal friend of the Duke of Sutherland and his family and often stayed with them at Trentham Hall; he is known to have recommended to them various writers and musicians in dire need of assistance.

 Forbes-Robertson first came to prominence playing second leads to Henry Irving before making his mark in the role of Hamlet.
 One of his early successes was in W. S. Gilbert's Dan'l Druce, Blacksmith.
 In 1882, he starred with Lottie Venne and Marion Terry in G. W. Godfrey's comedy The Parvenu at the Court Theatre.
 George Bernard Shaw wrote the part of Caesar in Caesar and Cleopatra for him.
 Shaw stated:

 I wrote Caesar and Cleopatra for Forbes-Robertson, because he is the classic actor of our day, and had a right to require such a service from me … Forbes-Robertson is the only actor I know who can find out the feeling of a speech from its cadence.
 His art meets the dramatist’s art directly, picking it up for completion and expression without explanations or imitations … Without him Caesar and Cleopatra would not have been written.

 Forbes-Robertson's other notable roles were Romeo, Othello, Leontes in The Winter's Tale, and the leading role in The Passing of the Third Floor Back; performed on Broadway 1908 (filmed in 1916, released 1918).
 He did not play Hamlet until he was 44 years old, but after his success in the part he continued playing it until 1916, including a surviving silent film (1913).
-In a theatre review of Forbes-Robertson's performance in Hamlet published in The Saturday Review (2 October 1897) George Bernard Shaw wrote:
+In a theatre review of Forbes-Robertson's performance in Hamlet published in The Saturday Review (2 October 1897) Bernard Shaw wrote:

 Nothing half so charming has been seen by this generation.
 It will bear seeing again and again. … His intellect is the organ of his passion.
 His eternal self-criticism is alive and thrilling as it can possible be. … Mr. Forbes-Robertson’s own performance has a continuous charm, interest and variety, which are the result not only of his well-known grace and accomplishment as an actor, but of a genuine delight – the rarest thing on our stage – in Shakespeare’s art, and a natural familiarity with the plane of his imagination.